Automattic/gridicons/README.md

 This icon set uses a few automation scripts to ease the generation of new icons in a reliable way.
 In short, we require `node` and `grunt`.
 For detailed instructions check [the installation page](https://github.com/Automattic/gridicons/wiki/Installation).

-### Publishing to NPM
+## Publishing to npm

-- Follow install instructions
-- Check in changes if any and follow PR process.
-- Bump package version in package.json to the next desired version and add an alpha postfix `1.1.0-alpha.1`
-- While testing changes publish using the next tag `npm publish --tag next`
+Note: to proceed with this you need to have write authorization to npm.

+1. Create a new PR with updated `CHANGELOG.md` and updated version in `package.json` (i.e. `1.1.0-alpha.1`), see an example [here](https://github.com/Automattic/gridicons/pull/247).
+2. Pre-publish that PR branch on npm with `npm publish --tag next`.
+3. Create a new PR in a repository using Gridicons (i.e. [Calypso](https://github.com/Automattic/wp-calypso)), see an example [here](https://github.com/Automattic/wp-calypso/pull/17601).
+4. Test if the new icons show up, and there are no regressions in the previous icons.
-- If changes look good remove postfix in the version `1.1.0`
+5. If changes look good remove postfix in the version (i.e. `1.1.0`).
+6. Merge the Gridicons PR.
-- Publish using the latest tag `npm publish --tag latest`
+7. Publish MASTER using the latest tag `npm publish --tag latest`.
+8. Merge the test repository PR.

 ## License